Law Firm in India

 • Board resolution that states:

-- The organization is not conducting any NBFC activities/Stopped NBFC activities and will not conduct/begin the same prior to getting registration done from RBI.|
+- The organization is not carrying out any NBFC activities or have stopped NBFC activities and will not conduct the same before getting the registration done from the RBI.

 - The Unincorporated Bodies (UIB) in the group where the director holds substantial interest or otherwise has not accepted any public deposit in the past/does not hold any public deposit as on the date and will not accept it in future.